October 28, 2024

 At this point in our bargaining, we should have narrowed the number of issues to be finalized; reached more tentative agreements; and be focused on bargaining about the remaining major issues deemed vital by both sides of the table.
 But NUHW is unchanged in their bargaining approach — continuing its record of not seriously engaging in the discussion and depth of work needed to reach an agreement in a timely way.
 In the midst of a strike with only 2 days to bargain, the union brought in 68 people to give speeches in place of active bargaining at the table.

 Kaiser Permanente has 2 major areas of concern with NUHW's current proposals.
 The first is the union's requests for — and lack of movement on — wages.
 Kaiser Permanente pays our mental health workers on average 18% above market in Southern California and has proposed an additional increase of 18% over 4 years with continued eligibility for a $5,000 annual incentive bonus.
 The union is proposing a 28% increase over 3 years.
 This increase is unreasonable and makes it that much more difficult to keep health care affordable for our members.
-Additionally, NUHW's proposal for Protected Time for Planning and Preparation would result in a full-time therapist spending 50% of their weekly work time not seeing patients.
+Additionally, NUHW's proposal for Protected Time for Planning and Preparation would result in a full-time therapist spending nearly 50% of their weekly work time not seeing patients.

 NUHW is not acting in the best interest of our patients and their approach at the bargaining table is not producing the best results for the employees they represent.
 Please encourage NUHW union leaders to engage at the table to reach an agreement.